 Regex

-Chester Wyke July 28, 2024 Updated: April 15, 2025 #misc
+Chester Wyke July 28, 2024 Updated: May 11, 2025 #MiscForeword

 I’ve written many regexes over the years that I’d like to be able to find again… Decided it’s probably time to take note of ones I think I’ll use again even if they’re easy to rewrite because, sometimes when you rewrite them you bump into the same edge cases again.
+Also you do know that “find and replace” in many programs supports regex right… (like vscode and Notepad++).

-My favorite tool when writing regex is https://regex101.com/.
+- https://regex101.com/ - This is my favorite tool when writing regex.
 It makes it very easy to test and debug regex expressions and has a quick reference with all the groups and quantifiers and things I don’t commit to memory.
-PyCharm also has regex expression tester which is useful but I still get more value out of https://regex101.com as that works even when I’m not using PyCharm.
-Also you do know find and replace in many programs supports regex right… (like vscode and Notepad++).

 Cookbook